 If the property owner did not estimate a value, the chief appraiser must estimate the outcome of the ARB appeal.
 The following two rules govern this estimate.

 The chief appraiser includes the market value, appraised value and exemptions for the prior year and a reasonable estimate of the market value, appraised value and exemptions for the current year.
-A taxing unit's tax assessor must use the lower of the market, appraised or taxable value for computing the taxing unit's effective and rollback tax rates.
-27New Property Value
+A taxing unit's tax assessor must use the lower of the market, appraised or taxable value for computing the taxing unit's no-new-revenue and voter-approval tax rates.28

-The taxing unit deducts new property value from the current year's appraised values in the effective tax rate calculation.
+The taxing unit deducts new property value from the current year's appraised values in the no-new-revenue tax rate calculation.

-New property value also includes property value in the current year that was previously exempt under an abatement agreement.
-30 New property value for tax abatements applies to agreements that are expiring and to agreements that have a declining percentage or amount of exemption each year.
+New property value also includes property value in the current year that was previously exempt under an abatement agreement.33 New property value for tax abatements applies to agreements that are expiring and to agreements that have a declining percentage or amount of exemption each year.

 Certain taxing units include value changes that increased a property's land value from the preceding year as new property.
-This includes land value that increased from the prior year because the land was subdivided by plat; had water, sewer or drainage lines installed; or had paving of undeveloped land.
-31
+This includes land value that increased from the prior year because the land was subdivided by plat; had water, sewer or drainage lines installed; or had paving of undeveloped land.34

-A taxing unit that was two or more taxing units in the last year handles the effective and rollback tax rate calculations differently.
-The consolidated taxing unit combines the previous year's taxes for each taxing unit and divides them by the total values for the current year for the new consolidated taxing unit.
-35
+A taxing unit that was two or more taxing units in the last year handles the no-new-revenue and voter-approval tax rate calculations differently.
+The consolidated taxing unit combines the previous year's taxes for each taxing unit and divides them by the total values for the current year for the new consolidated taxing unit.36

-Other taxing units calculate an effective M&O rate by taking the adjusted prior year's total taxable value used to calculate the effective tax rate and multiplying it by the prior year's M&O rate, and then dividing the product by $100 to get the adjusted prior year's M&O taxes.
-The prior year's M&O taxes are then divided by the adjusted current year's taxable value to get the current year's effective M&O rate.
-The rollback M&O rate is the effective M&O rate multiplied by 1.08.
-41
+Other taxing units calculate a no-new-revenue M&O rate by dividing the adjusted prior year’s levy by the adjusted prior year's total taxable value used to calculate the no-new-revenue tax rate and multiplying it by the prior year's M&O rate, and then dividing the product by the adjusted current year's taxable value to get the current year's no-new-revenue M&O rate.

-Some taxing units must perform special steps that allow them to adjust their rollback tax rates.
-Many of these adjustments provide for a higher rollback tax rate.
+Some taxing units must perform special steps that allow them to adjust their voter-approval tax rates.
+Many of these adjustments provide for a higher voter-approval tax rate.

 County Criminal Justice Mandate

-Counties may increase their rollback tax rate to replace funds spent to house prisoners sentenced to state correctional facilities.42 The amount spent by a county includes the cost during the previous 12 months to keep inmates in county-paid facilities after they have been sentenced to a Texas Department of Criminal Justice facility.43
+Counties may increase their voter-approval tax rate to replace funds spent to house prisoners sentenced to state correctional facilities.42 The amount spent by a county includes the cost during the previous 12 months to keep inmates in county-paid facilities after they have been sentenced to a Texas Department of Criminal Justice facility.43

 For more information on this mandate, contact the Texas Commission on Jail Standards.